seelso-net/tty-egpf-monitor/README.md

 ### Install via apt (GitHub-backed repo)
 We publish .deb packages and an apt repository on the `gh-pages` branch.
 After a tagged release (e.g., `v1.2.3`), CI builds and updates the repo automatically.

+### Ubuntu Version Compatibility

+This package is designed to work on multiple Ubuntu versions:

+- **Ubuntu 24.04 (Noble)**: Native support with libbpf1
+- **Ubuntu 22.04 (Jammy)**: Enhanced compatibility with automatic libbpf upgrade

+For Ubuntu 22.04, the package automatically detects the older libbpf version and installs a compatible newer version during installation.
+This ensures full eBPF functionality without manual intervention.

 1) Install repository public key and add the apt source:
 ```bash
 CODENAME=$(lsb_release -cs)